giellalt/giellalt.github.io/proof/spelling/divvunspell-suggestions.md

 More info by `accuracy --help`.

-## Interpreting the results
+## Using the results

-The penalty points are [explained here](../TheSpellerErrorModel.md).
-The
+The penalty points are explained on [the Speller Error Model page](../TheSpellerErrorModel.md).
+The goal is to get values for corrections as high as possible, this may be done by tweaking the penalty points.